 Bryan McNatt, P.E.

-Mr. McNatt is a mechanical engineer experienced in structural and electro-mechanical systems, robotics and automated manufacturing equipment.
-His expertise includes structural and dynamic analysis, gear transmissions, composites and injection-molded plastics.
+Mr. McNatt is experienced in a wide variety of mechanical systems including robotics, aerospace components and consumer products.
+His expertise includes composite analysis, gear transmissions and injection-molded component design.
 He has extensive mechanical design and finite element analysis experience.

 2001 - Present

 Principal Engineer, MRD Engineering LLC

 As the principal engineer for MRD, Mr. McNatt has engaged in a variety of projects that have included engineering analysis, mechanical design and product development from initial concept to production.

 Mr. McNatt has provided project management services for many of these projects and has supervised and directed the work of other engineers and technical personnel in the completion of these projects.